Calculate metrics for one or several partitions

 vector or a singlecharacter

-string indicating metric(s) to be calculated to investigate the effect of different number of clusters.
+string indicating the metric(s) to be calculated to assess the effect of different numbers of clusters.
 Available options are"pc_distance"

 ,"anosim"